dcernst/dcernst.github.io/scholarship/undergraduate-research.md

   <li class="active">Ugrad Research</li>
 </ol>

 The combinatorial nature of [my research]({{ site.baseurl }}/scholarship/) naturally lends itself to collaborations with undergraduates, and my goal is to incorporate students in my research as much as possible.
-If you are an NAU student interested in conducting research in mathematics, please come talk to me!
-Occasionally, there may be funding available to pay students to do research.

 Here is a list of my current and recent undergraduate research projects that are roughly arranged chronologically.